-Over the Plan period, SMEs and transactions of scale in emerging and frontier markets are likely to remain undersupplied for finance.
-This reflects a number of factors including: the small sums of money required by individual SMEs combined with the specialised and ad hoc nature of the financing required; the strong demand for capital elsewhere; the centralised nature of Australia's financial system; and the relatively narrow business models of the major banks.
+Over the Plan period, we expect that available finance for SMEs and transactions of scale in emerging and frontier markets to fluctuate but primarily remain limited.
+This reflects a number of factors including: the small sums of money required by individual SMEs combined with the specialised and ad hoc nature of the financing required; the strong competition for capital; and the centralised nature of Australia's financial system.